The Only Time to Use Facebook Audience Network Ads

 Who are Facebook Audience Network publishers?

-Facebook has strict policies when it comes to what apps end up on their list, so you won’t have to worry about having your ads placed on spammy or low-quality apps.
+In addition to their advertising policies, Facebook has strict policies when it comes to what apps end up on their list, so you won’t have to worry about having your ads placed on spammy or low-quality apps.

 Publishers that create adult content, advertise work-at-home schemes, sell unsafe supplements, or promote gambling are just a few examples of those that can’t join the network.